El Granada Advocates

 Stabilizing the Climate:

 Trees are vital in sequestering carbon dioxide (CO2), a greenhouse gas that contributes to climate change.
 Cutting trees down releases carbon through decomposition of the dead trees.
 In some cases, the trees have been burned or reduced into woodchips which accelerates the release of CO2 into the atmosphere.
 So, by cutting down forests or large groves we reduce significant carbon capture AND create more carbon emissions - a double whammy.
 There are healthier ways to steward the land.
+We don’t have 100 years to grow different trees to cool our town as the climate heats up and to capture the carbon lost.
+Nor will scrub brush capture and cool as 100+ year old trees do.

 We advocate widening the biodiversity and carbon capture through: